Skip to main content

 Adam Swandi joined Albirex this season

-As the result, Albirex revamped their entire squad by retaining only veteran custodian Yosuke Nozawa and midfielder Hiroyoshi Kamata and recruited a number of players who were playing university football last year coupled with breakthrough signings of local players like Adam and 'keeper Shahul Rayyan.
+In the end, Albirex revamped their entire squad by retaining only veteran custodian Yosuke Nozawa and midfielder Hiroyoshi Kamata, and recruiting several players who were playing university football last year, along with breakthrough signings of local players like Adam and keeper Shahul Rayyan.

-A relatively slow start by their standard saw Kazuaki Yoshinaga's men notched up small margin victories against the likes of Tampines Rovers, Brunei DPMM before unleashing their prowess by shredding apart the Protectors on the 18th of April.
+A relatively slow start by their standard saw Kazuaki Yoshinaga's men notched up small margin victories against the likes of Tampines Rovers and Brunei DPMM before unleashing their prowess by shredding apart the Protectors on the 18th of April.

 MAINTAIN CONSISTENCY